rladies/community/README.md

 3. The discussion period starts.
 The period will last one month.

-4. We will advertise for participation on by notification on R-Ladies slack and by emailing R-Ladies chapters.
-We will request that R-Ladies chapters share this notice to their community members.
+4. The Leadership Team will advertise for participation on by notification on R-Ladies slacks and by emailing R-Ladies chapters when the issue is created.
+We will request that R-Ladies chapters organizers share this notice to their community members.

 4. All current members of R-Ladies or individuals considering joining R-Ladies can participate in the discussion.
 This means you do not have to be chapter organizer or member of the global team to contribute; we welcome and encourage discussion from the entire community.

 6. Moderator(s) will monitor to the discussion to ensure the [R-Ladies Code of Conduct](https://rladies.org/coc/) is being followed.
 Any posts not adhering to the Code of Conduct will be removed.
+Moderator(s) will engage the R-Ladies CoC Team as needed.

 7. You may participate by commenting directly on the issue (which requires being signed into a GitHub account).